mongodb/docs/source/includes/api/list-tables/requests/access-tracking-query.rst

    * - nLogs
      - number
      - Optional
-     - Maximum number of logs to return.
-Valid values range between ``0`` and ``20000``.
+     - Maximum number of log entries to return. |service| accepts values between ``0`` and ``20000``, inclusive.
      - ``20000``

    * - ipAddress
      - string
      - Optional
-     - Filters the log to return authentication attempts from the specified IP address only.
-Maximum of one IP address.
+     - Single IP address that attempted to authenticate with the database. |service| filters the returned logs to include documents with only this IP address.
      -

    * - authResult